Five Premium Cabins Worth Burning Points On

 Japan is my favorite destination, and ANA's first class is the pinnacle of the value redemption.
 The hard product is excellent — individual suites on the 777, with a level of fit and finish that reflects the same culture that produces $300 chef's knives and train systems that apologize for being fourteen seconds late.

 The real draw is the food.
 ANA's first class catering out of Tokyo is by most accounts the best meal available at 40,000 feet.
 Multi-course kaiseki, quality sake, and the kind of quiet, precise service that makes you feel like a guest rather than a customer.
-The catch is availability — ANA releases very little first class award space, and what exists requires positioning to a gateway city.
-From New York, that means a reposition to somewhere on the West Coast or a connection through another Star Alliance carrier.
+The catch is availability, which rarely lines up neatly with East Coast convenience.
 Worth it.

 3. JAL A350-1000 First — NRT